MCL Tear Rehab in Chesterfield, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in Chesterfield, MO commonly face direct hits to the outer knee, resulting in the inner knee being overstretched or torn.
+- Contact Sports: Football, soccer, and hockey players in Chesterfield, MO frequently sustain direct impacts to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
-Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.
+- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.

 To prevent MCL tears, engage in proper conditioning, strength training, flexibility exercises, and use protective equipment during sports.